ASA College

-ASA College is a private for-profit college in New York City and Hialeah, Florida.
-The college has three campuses: Midtown Manhattan and Downtown Brooklyn in New York, and Hialeah in Florida.
-It offers bachelor's degrees, associate degrees, and professional certificates in the divisions of business administration, health disciplines, legal studies, and computer technology.
-Although it is accredited by the Middle States Commission on Higher Education, that accreditation will be removed in 2023 as the college has failed to meet several of the commission's standards.
+ASA College was a private for-profit college in New York City and Hialeah, Florida.
+The college had three campuses: Midtown Manhattan and Downtown Brooklyn in New York, and Hialeah in Florida.
+It offered associate degrees, bachelor's degrees, and professional certificates in the divisions of business administration, health disciplines, legal studies, and computer technology.
+Although it was accredited by the Middle States Commission on Higher Education, that accreditation was removed in 2023 as the college failed to meet several of the commission's standards.
 The institution closed on March 1, 2023.

 History

-ASA was founded in 1985 with a professor and 12 students in a small Brooklyn classroom.
-Known then as 'Advanced Software Analysis', the college focused on computer programming, as New York had a dire shortage of qualified mainframe programmers at that time.
+ASA was founded in 1985 with one campus location in Manhattan, New York.
+Known then as Advanced Software Analysis, the college focused on computer programming, as New York had a dire shortage of qualified mainframe programmers at that time.

 In 1999, ASA received authorization from the New York State Board of Regents to confer degrees in accounting, computer programming, information technology, and medical assisting.

 The college's president, Alex Shchegol, was removed by the college's board of trustees in 2018 after multiple allegations of sexual misconduct that resulted in over $2 million in out-of-court settlements.
 After the board denied his request in late 2021 to be reinstated, he used his power as owner of the college to replace five of the seven members of the board of trustees, and they reinstated him.

 In 2022, the U.S. Department of Education began to restrict the college's access to federal financial aid.
 Later that year, the college's accreditor, the Middle States Commission on Higher Education, announced its intention to stop accrediting the college in 2023.
 After being accused of "running misleading ads targeting low-income people and immigrants", ASA College agreed to pay over $100,000 to New York City's consumer protection division.
 It is also the subject of a class-action lawsuit by employees alleging that the college has not paid them.
-The Middle States Commission on Higher Education has said that the college will close on February 24, 2023, the last day of classes of the college's fall classes; the college has disputed that claim.
-In spite of the disputed claim, the organization's last day of operation was March 1, 2023.
+The Middle States Commission on Higher Education said that the college would close on February 24, 2023, and while initially, the college disputed the claim, its last day of operation was March 1, 2023.

+Degree conferring authority was officially revoked by the New York State Education Department on July 25, 2024.